oweitman/ioBroker.openligadb/README.md

 * fix bugs in calculation matchresults and highlight clubs in favgames
 ### 0.9.2
 * next try to fix the experimental javascript binding function
+### 0.9.3
+* Remove ES6 features due to compatibility with older browsers

 ## License